 nominee for central bank governor, Haruhiko Kuroda, and nominees

-for the two deputy governor posts, clearing the way for the
+for the two deputy governor posts, clearing the way for radical

-for a fresh burst of easing were offset by short-covering in the
+easing were offset by short-covering in the Japanese currency

-Japanese currency from one way bets against the yen in the past
+from one way bets against the yen in the past few months.

 U.S. levels.
 The currency pair has been trapped in a narrow